eQTL-Catalogue/eQTL-Catalogue-website/src/Data_access.md

 #### How are multi-allelic variants handled?
 Multi-allelic variants are included in the analysis, but they are split over multiple and have unique ALT alleles and variant IDs (but might have the same rsids).

+#### Do you also map QTLs on the X chromsome?
+X chromosome QTLs were added in release 5.
+List of studies with X chromosome QTLs can be found [here](https://github.com/eQTL-Catalogue/eQTL-Catalogue-resources/blob/master/data_tables/chrX_genotypes.tsv).

 ## Expression Atlas